webbridge-hackathon Svelte Themes

 Concepts

-Every class to be exposed to the web must inherit from WebBridge::Object.
+Every class to be exposed to the web must inherit from webbridge::object.
 The API is inspired by Qt and provides the following mechanisms for JavaScript integration:

-• Methods – Public C++ methods are automatically available in JavaScript
+• Methods – Public C++ methods are automatically available in JavaScript (similar to Qt's Q_INVOKABLE)

-• Events – Trigger custom event listeners in JavaScript
+• Events – Trigger custom event listeners in JavaScript (equivalent to Qt signals)

 Methods

-All public methods of a WebBridge::Object class are automatically published to JavaScript.
+All public methods of a webbridge::object class are automatically published to JavaScript.

 A function marked with the [[async]] attribute is executed in a separate worker thread.
 This prevents blocking the main thread on the C++ side.
 On the JavaScript side, both synchronous and asynchronous methods always return a Promise and never block the main thread.